Catkin can run C++ unit tests using

 sys.path = [os.path.abspath(os.path.dirname(__file__))] + sys.path

-module, which is part of the standard
+You should use the unittest module, which is part of the standard

 library, to write unit tests in Python.
 Tests are typically stored in the

-directory, are prefixed by test_
+tests/ directory, are prefixed by test_ and

 do not have the executable bit set.